mmorenoverdu/RMT-Finder/README.md

 Contains the code, written in Signal's native programming language, to measure MEP peak-to-peak amplitudes and automatically adjust stimulation intensity accordingly.
 To collect data, the script will load the sampling configuration template and will create a toolbar with 'START' and 'QUIT' buttons.

 **Important default parameters in the script.
 The script *assumes* that:**
 1. The EMG signal is recorded via numbered ADC channels (typically through a 1401 interface - see Hardware).
 By default, the first muscle will be ADC #0, and additional muscles should be recorded subsequently.
+The EMG signal is in mV.
 2. Each trial is a sweep with length of 1 second of EMG recording, and the TMS pulse is delivered in the middle of the trial, at 500ms (as per the sampling configuration).
 3. The EMG signal is already online amplified and band-pass filtered.
 This is an important factor to consider when measuring MEPs.
 Make sure your EMG amplifier has sensible configurations.
 4. The envelope in which the MEP should be found is between 10ms and 50ms after the TMS pulse (for upper limb muscles, MEP latencies are around 20-25ms, for lower limb muscles, around 30-35ms).
 'RMT-Finder' will measure the peak-to-peak amplitude of the EMG signal only in this envelope by default, but the envelope can be easily changed in the script.
 The threshold for a valid trial is a peak-to-peak amplitude of the EMG signal of at least 50 µV, which can be also eaisly changed in the script.